Course Materials: FAQs

 Recommended = Your instructor has indiated this material is not required for the course, but can be useful for self study or additional practice.
 Recommended titles are available in limited quantities.

-ACCESS VIA SFU LIBR = This material is in electronic format (ie. eBook) that can be fully accessed by students online via the SFU Library website.
+ACCESS VIA SFU LIBR = This title is in electronic format (ie. eBook) that can be fully accessed for free by students online via the SFU Library website.
+Type in the ISBN of the book in the SFU Library website search bar and navigate to the eBook.
 The Bookstore will carry limited quantities, as the materials are available completely free via SFU Library license(s).

 NBR = No Book Required.
 The Faculty/Department did not request any course materials through the Bookstore.
 This does not necessarily mean you don't have any materials for your course.
 Your course materials may be on Canvas, on reserve in the Library, Power Point presentations, Journal articles, in class handouts, etc. Please check your course outline for further details.